 - What perspectives or experiences do you bring that would enrich the class?

-- What obstacles to your goals have you experienced and how have you dealt with them?
+- What obstacles have you experienced and how have you overcome them?

 All letters of recommendation should be submitted via the: